José-Miguel Bernardo

 José-Miguel Bernardo Herranz (born 12 March 1950) is a Spanish mathematician and statistician.
-A noted Bayesian, since 1978 he has been a professor of statistics at the University of Valencia.
+He is a noted Bayesian and known for introducing the concept of reference priors.

 Bernardo was born in Valencia, Spain.
 He received a PhD in mathematics from the University of Valencia in 1974, and a second PhD in statistics from University College London in 1976.
+Since 1978, he has been a professor of statistics at the University of Valencia.

-He is a Fellow of the American Statistical Association and was founding co-president of the International Society for Bayesian Analysis (ISBA).
+Bernardo is a Fellow of the American Statistical Association and was founding co-president of the International Society for Bayesian Analysis (ISBA).